Skip to main content

 Attribution models

-Tools for inspecting attribution model configurations.
+Tools for inspecting and managing attribution model configurations.

 List all attribution models for a project with their id, name, algorithm, attributionWindow, adjustment, filter, dimension, and isDisabled.Parameters: